Jawad El Yamiq: Europe

 On 28 January 2018, Jawad signed with the Italian team Genoa.
 He was loaned to Serie B team Perugia Calcio.
 On 29 January 2020, he joined Zaragoza on loan until the end of the 2019–20 season.
 He made his first appearance for the team against Cádiz.

 On 24 September 2020, he signed a four-year contract with Real Valladolid.
 He made his debut against Real Madrid.
-On 31 November 2021, El Yamiq scored his first goal for the club in a 2-0 victory against SD Eibar.
+On 31 November 2021, El Yamiq scored his first goal for the club in a 2–0 victory against SD Eibar.

+Saudi Arabia

+On 15 August 2023, after Valladolid's relegation, El Yamiq moved to Saudi Pro League side Al-Wehda.
+He was set to play with the No. 5 under the leadership of trainer Giorgos Donis.
+3 days later, he made his debut for the club, coming on in the 67th minute and scoring an own goal against Al Shabab FC but ended up winning the match 3–1.

+On 17 August 2025, El Yamiq joined newly promoted Pro League side Al-Najma following Al-Wehda's relegation to the FDL.

 International career

-El Yamiq represented Morocco in the 2018 African Nations Championship, helping his country to achieve the first chan title for Morocco.
+El Yamiq represented Morocco in the 2018 African Nations Championship, helping his country to achieve their first such title.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
+El Yamiq made headlines after being seen celebrating Morocco 2–1 victory against Canada by raising the Palestinian flag.

+Personal life

+On 9 September 2023, El Yamiq along with his national teammates donated their blood for the needy affected by the 2023 Marrakesh-Safi earthquake.